Free Boundary Regularity for Almost-Minimizers: Global minimizers and quantified connectedness

 If we did not restrict to nonnegative $v\in L^1(B(x,r))$, we would get the same definition, because the positive part $v^+$ of $v$ has the same trace as $u$ and is at least as good as $v$.
 The main result of this section is the following.

 \begin{theorem} Let $v$ be a Lipschitz global minimizer for $J$ or $J^+$.
 Then the sets $\{x\in \R^n \, ; \, v(x)>0\}$ and $\{x\in \R^n \, ; \, v(x)<0\}$) are (empty or) connected. \end{theorem}

 In general, global minimizers are merely locally Lipschitz (see \cite{AC} and \cite{ACF}) thus the hypothesis that $v$ is Lipschitz in all of $\R^n$ is not redundant.
 However, the uniform limit of almost-minimizers, which are the objects to which we will apply this result, are global minimizers which are Lipschitz in all of $\R^n$ (see Theorem 9.1 in \cite{DT}).
-Let us also point out that general uniform limits of almost-minimizers, as opposed to blowups, are not necessarily one-homogenous, which complicates the proof.
+General uniform limits of almost-minimizers, as opposed to blowups, are not necessarily one-homogenous, which complicates the proof.
+However, by the maximum principle, each non-empty component of $\{\pm v > 0\}$ is unbounded.
+This combined with control at infinity given to us by the monotonicity formula of \cite{ACF} will allow us to rule out multiple components.